The Legend of Zelda: Setting

 The Legend of Zelda takes place predominantly in a medieval Western Europe-inspired fantasy world called Hyrule, which has developed a deep history and wide geography over the series's many releases.
 Hyrule's principal inhabitants are pointy-eared, elf-like humanoids called Hylians, which include the protagonists Link and Zelda.
 (Note: Satoru Takizawa, the art director of Twilight Princess, Breath of the Wild, and Tears of the Kingdom, described Zelda as the heroine.)
+Other humanoid populations usually featured in the series are the Sheikah, a secret society serving the goddess Hylia with ties to the royal family, and the Gerudo, a race of mostly female desert-dwelling warriors.
+Non-human races also appear regularly in the series such as the Zoras, water dwellers with fish-like features and the Gorons, mountain dwellers made of rock.

 The fictional universe established by the Zelda games sets the stage for each adventure.
 Some games take place in different lands with their own back-stories.
 Labrynna (from Oracle of Ages), Holodrum (from Oracle of Seasons), and Hytopia (from Tri Force Heroes) are different countries separate from the Kingdom of Hyrule, Termina (from Majora's Mask), the World of the Ocean King (from Phantom Hourglass), and Lorule (from A Link Between Worlds) serve as parallel worlds, and Koholint is an island far away from Hyrule that appears to be part of a dream.

 Story

 The world of Hyrule was created by three golden goddesses: Din, Farore, and Nayru.
 They created the world to trap Null, which absorbed all life that appeared in an endless void created by it.
 Before departing, the three goddesses left the Triforce, a sacred artifact which could grant any wish to its user.
 It manifests as three golden triangles, each embodying one of the goddesses' virtues: Power, Courage, and Wisdom.
 However, as the Triforce has no will of its own and it can not judge between good and evil, it will grant any wish indiscriminately.
 Because of this, it was placed within an alternate world called the "Sacred Realm" until one worthy of its power and has the balanced virtues of Power, Courage, and Wisdom in their heart could obtain it in its entirety.
-If a person does not possess balanced heart and tries to use the Triforce, it will split into three parts; the virtue that the user mostly believes in will stay with that person and the remainding two will seek out others.
+If a person does not possess a balanced heart and tries to use the Triforce, it will split into three parts; the virtue that the user mostly believes in will stay with that person and the remaining two will seek out others.
 In order to master and control the triforce as a whole, the user must get the other parts found in other individuals and bring them together to reunite them.
 The Sacred Realm can itself be affected by the heart of those who enter it: a pure heart will make it a paradise while evil will transform it into a dark realm.

 The Triforce is represented as three conjoined golden triangles.